-Originally from East Lothian, I now live in Fife, near Cupar, overlooking the Firth of Tay.
-I live in a Farm Cottage, in a beautiful rural location, surrounded by fields and woodland, which are ideal for exercising the dogs.
-In addition to breeding my dogs, I work from home, which means I’m always around to look after the dogs and any litters we have.
+Originally from East Lothian, I now live in Fife, not far from Cupar, overlooking the Firth of Tay.
+I live in a Farm Cottage, in a beautiful scenic location, surrounded by fields and woodland, which are ideal for exercising the dogs.
+I’m very fortunate to be able to work from home full-time, surrounded by my dogs.

 I have always had dogs and grew up with lots of breeds around me.
-My grandmother had Cairns and Labs and my aunt bred and worked Border Collies on her farm where I spent a lot of time as a child.
-From a young age, I was also involved in training my aunt’s sheep dogs and I have always been interested in the breeding side of things.
+My grandmother had Cairns and Labradors and my aunt bred and worked Border Collies on her farm where I spent a lot of time as a child.
+From a young age, I was also involved in training my aunt’s sheep dogs and this is what sparked my interested in the breeding side of things.
+As a teenager I became involved with dog showing and was very fortunate to make up three UK champions, competing at the highest level up and down the country.
+I bred a handful of Cockapoo litters whilst I was still showing dogs but in 2010 I decided to give up competing in shows and focus on my ‘Doodle’ breeding programme, which is undoubtedly one of the best and most rewarding decisions I have ever made.

-Although my first litter was intended to be a ‘one off’ the popularity of my puppies went from strength to strength, so much so that I decided to retire from breeding my Collies and Terriers in order to devote my time and resources into establishing my Cockapoo breeding programme.
+Although my first litter was intended to be a ‘one off’ the popularity of my puppies went from strength to strength, so much so that I decided to retire from breeding my show dogs, in order to devote my time and resources into establishing my Cockapoo breeding programme.
 To the best of my knowledge, I was the first breeder of Cockapoos in Scotland.

 Due to the success of my Cockapoos and coupled with the fact that I have had Cavaliers around in my family since I was a young child, it was only a natural progression that I should venture into trying a Cavalier and Poodle hybrid.
 The results were remarkable and I have found this to be a very successful combination which has grown greatly in popularity since the arrival of my first ever litter.
 Cavapoos are adorable and bring to the forefront the fantastic temperament of the Cavalier, but without the breed associated health problems.